agencyenterprise/point-sdk-capacitor/docs/GettingStarted.md

 }
 ```

 > The setUserToken function automatically triggers a Latest Data sync and also Historical Data sync if it's the first usage during that session.
-Refer to [Health Kit](PointHealthKit.md) for more information about uploading data.
+Refer to [Point Health Kit](PointHealthKit.md) for more information about uploading data.

 > For more details about user authentication, refer to [Authenticating Users](AuthenticatingUsers.md)